 your birthday dinner.
 Policies for the offer have changed recently in that your offer is only good if other paying customers are dining with you; check website for most current information.

 BJS RESTAURANTS - Get a free Pizookie dessert on your birthday at BJs Restaurants when you join their e-club.
 Information:

 BOOMERS PARKS - Get a free unlimited 4-hour play pass good on all attractions when you join the Boomers discount club.
 The pass is good on any day during your birthday month.
 Go to the website,

 pick a location, and enroll online.
 Information: www.boomersparks.com.

-CINNABON - Sign up for Cinnabon's e-mail list and get a free Minibon now plus a mocha latte chill on your birthday.
+CINNABON - Sign up for Cinnabon's e-mail list and get a free Minibon now plus an iced coffee on your birthday.
 Information:

 DEL TACO - Get two free chicken soft tacos now plus a birthday shake for joining the Del Taco Raving Fan eClub.
 Information: